datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-jwt.md

 ## JWT Filter Usage Guides

 - [Using JWT Filters][]: Use the JWT Filter to validate and process JWTs on requests
-- [Chaining Oauth2 and JWT Filters][]: Learn how to combine Filters for Oauth2 and JWT processing

 [JWTFilter]: #jwtfilter
 [ValidAlgorithms]: #validalgorithms